derivexyz/v1-core/docs/contracts/optionmarket.md

 ### Function `setStrikeSkew(uint256 strikeId, uint256 skew) external`

-Sets the skew of an Strike of a frozen OptionBoard.
+Sets the skew of a Strike of a frozen OptionBoard.

 #### Parameters: